Reidar Stavseth: Journalism and political work

-After the liberation in 1945, Stavseth worked as the secretary for the Young Conservatives and as editor of its party newspaper, Unge Høire.
+After Norway's liberation in 1945, Stavseth worked as the secretary for the Young Conservatives and as editor of its party newspaper, Unge Høire.
 A year later he moved to Bodø as county secretary for the Conservative Party's county branch and as editor of Nordlandsposten.
 Stavseth also served as the chairman of the party's Bodø branch from 1947 to 1949.
 He edited Fylkesavisen in Skien for some years until he returned home to Trondheim as co-editor of Adresseavisen in 1953.
 He was the chairman of the party's Sør-Trøndelag branch from 1958 to 1962.
 Stavseth concluded his career as the newspaper's editor-in-chief from 1969 to 1974.

 Stavseth was a member of the Conservative Party's program committee in the Storting elections of 1945, 1961, 1965, and 1969.
 Among press organizations, he was director of the Association of Norwegian Editors from 1953 to 1955 and again from 1959 to 1970, and a member of the Daily Press Editor and Publisher Committee (DRU) from 1966 to 1970.

 Stavseth published several works on local and business history.